Dietary Considerations for Cats with Kidney Problems

 2. Phosphorous restriction is key to slowing the progression of kidney disease.

 In a 2011 study, low-phosphate diets exhibited a protective effect on renal function in rats irrespective of their protein content.
 Hypercalcemia, a condition in which the calcium level in the blood is too high, often occurs in cats with kidney disease.
-Low-phosphate diets are also beneficial because they are coupled with low PTH levels.1
+Low-phosphate diets are also beneficial because they are coupled with low parathyroid hormone (PTH) levels.1

 3. Cats are obligate carnivores.
 This means that they are biologically designed to eat a meat-based diet.

 Older cats lose muscle mass as they age, so they require more protein than younger cats do.
 Diets with the intent of improving renal function in cats or managing renal health may restrict protein to the point that many cats catabolize their own muscle mass.
-Serum creatinine levels can be artificially low in cats that have lost muscle mass2 so veterinarian’s interpretation of the progression of renal disease may be incorrect.
-A study in older cats confirmed that as cats aged and lost muscle mass, creatinine decreased even as the GFR (glomerular filtration rate) decreased.
-Alternatively, BUN (blood urea nitrogen) can slightly increase in cats eating higher protein diets.3 This must also be considered when interpreting blood values.
+Serum creatinine levels can be artificially low in cats that have lost muscle mass so veterinarian’s interpretation of the progression of renal disease may be incorrect.2 A study in older cats confirmed that as cats aged and lost muscle mass, creatinine decreased even as the glomerular filtration rate (GFR) decreased.
+Alternatively, blood urea nitrogen (BUN) can slightly increase in cats eating higher protein diets.3 This must also be considered when interpreting blood values.